 Senior Business Development Manager

 Brooke Smallwood’s career in distributed generation, energy efficiency and energy management spans 20 years, with nearly a decade of that time spent managing commercial and industrial energy efficiency and CHP programs for utilities.
+Originally from Pittsburgh, PA, Brooke began her career in the Pittsburgh branches of both Honeywell and Johnson Controls.
+Today, Brooke is a Senior Business Development Manager for AECOM focused on complex energy solutions and power generation.
+Brooke joined AECOM after nearly 2 years with WGL Energy where she focused on the healthcare sector and MUSH market developing large-scale distributed generation projects.
 Prior to coming to WGL Energy, Brooke was a Program Manager for Exelon managing the Commercial & Industrial Energy Savings Program for two electric utilities, Pepco and Delmarva Power.
 Brooke’s efforts helped Pepco and Delmarva Power to win several Energy Star Awards for their commercial and industrial energy efficiency program including Partner of the Year (PIY) and PIY Sustained Excellence.
-She is an acclaimed speaker on energy efficiency for both national and regional conferences including: ACEEE National Symposium, AEE National Conference, World Energy Engineering Congress National (WEEC) Conference, National Facilities and Management Technologies (NFMT) Conference, and the National Building Commissioning Conference to name a few, and has been an honorary member of both AEE and the National Building Commissioning Association.

 Key Account Manager